 First Appearance: Marvel Premiere #1 (1972)

-The Soul Gem was the very first of the Infinity Stones to appear in Marvel Comics.
-Gifted to the newly created Adam Warlock by his creator, the High Evolutionary, the Soul Gem is perhaps the most dangerous of them all.
-It is sentient, possessing a hunger for the souls of living beings.
-It can absorb souls into a pocket dimension known as the Soul World, and its wielder can access the memories and skills of those trapped within.
+The Soul Gem was the very first Infinity Stone to appear in Marvel Comics, gifted to the newly created Adam Warlock by his maker, the High Evolutionary.
+It is arguably the most dangerous of the six because it is sentient and hungers for the souls of the living.
+It can absorb souls into a pocket dimension called the Soul World, and its wielder can draw on the memories and skills of everyone trapped inside.
+In the MCU, the Soul Stone hid on Vormir and demanded a soul for a soul, the sacrifice that cost Gamora and Black Widow their lives.

 The Power Stone (or Gem)